The Finasteride Riddle

 TLDR Finasteride reduces low-grade prostate cancer but may not be beneficial overall.

-The Prostate Cancer Prevention Trial tested finasteride for reducing prostate cancer incidence and found it decreased low-grade prostate cancer but seemingly increased high-grade disease, leading to the FDA not approving it for chemoprevention.
-Follow-up data suggested concerns about finasteride's risks might have been unfounded, but it did not demonstrate a life-saving benefit.
-Although finasteride could potentially reduce overdiagnosis in PSA testing, other associated harms questioned its utility even in this secondary role.
+The study on finasteride, originally aimed at reducing prostate cancer incidence, revealed a paradox: it decreased low-grade prostate cancer but seemingly increased high-grade disease.
+Due to these mixed outcomes, the FDA did not approve finasteride for cancer prevention.
+Follow-up data suggested that concerns about finasteride's risks might have been overstated, yet it did not demonstrate a reduction in mortality.
+Although finasteride could potentially aid in reducing overdiagnosis in PSA testing, other associated harms questioned its utility even in this secondary role.

 Discuss this study in the Community →